leonkelvin2000/School_District_Analysis/README.md

 ![Altered Spending](https://user-images.githubusercontent.com/98680133/159220449-6ce00247-aac8-4aa3-96ed-950cf085de41.png)

--There was a slight change in school spending for the range of $630-644 due to Thomas High School being in that range.
+- There was a slight change in school spending for the range of $630-644 due to Thomas High School being in that range.
 The changes were less then 0.01% which didnt change the metric range for the school.

 ## Score by school size